 Did you Know?

 The earth’s tilt varies between 22.1 and 24.5 degrees over 41,000 years.
 It is currently at 23.4 and it is moving toward the more vertical stance.
 The tropic climate zone is currently expanding northwards 15’ a year because the earth’s axis is moving toward a more vertical stance.
 This is natural climate change separate from man-made climate change.

 It appears that the earth has reached such a penultimate condition that melting glaciers and shifting rain belts lead to altered tilting of the earth’s axis, thus increasing the intensity of seasonality.
-The increased seasonality i.e. tilt leads to cooling which causes snow cover and more cooling which eventual results in arctic ice accumulation.
-The building glaciers, given the earth’s current continental configuration, it seems contributes to a more vertical axial tilt.
-The more vertical the earth’s axis, the less variation in temperature between summer and winter, less seasonality, warming and melting begin the cycle again.
+The increased seasonality i.e. tilt, leads to cooling which causes snow cover and more cooling which eventually results in arctic ice accumulation.
+The building of glaciers, given the earth’s current continental configuration, causes the earth’s axis to become more upright.
+The more vertical the earth’s axis, the less variation in temperature between summer and winter, and less seasonality.
+Warming and melting begin the cycle again.
 This is the stage we are in now.
-Add to these extremely complicated and finely tuned resonances, man’s meddling with the concentrations of greenhouse gases and you can see how difficult it is for scientists to be able to decipher how much of global warming is attributed to humans and how much is part of the natural cycles that go back prior to recorded history.
+Add to these extremely complicated and finely tuned resonances, man’s contribution to greenhouse gases, and you can see how difficult it is for scientists to be able to decipher how much of global warming is attributed to humans and how much is part of the natural cycles that go back prior to recorded history.